 - Reminder Rosie – You can find medication reminder apps that will send notices via your parent’s smartphone.
 But not everyone has a smartphone or is comfortable with the technology.
 For them, and for seniors with memory loss challenges, a voice-controlled reminder system can be helpful.
 Reminder Rosie looks like a digital clock, but family members can record and program custom reminders like, “Mom, it’s time to take two of your yellow pills and one blue pill.
 Love you!”
 Once the medication is taken, Mom can either say, “Reminder off,” or touch it to turn it off. $119.95 + shipping.
 Find it at Reminder-Rosie.com.

 - Lively Wearable – This urgent response device also has a fitness tracker, family links and fall detection.
 Lively can be worn on the wrist, like a watch, or around the neck, like more traditional emergency response devices.
 Pushing the urgent response button connects the person to a service that can send help, get roadside assistance or contact family.
 It also acts as a pedometer, tracking daily steps.
 If worn around the neck, it can detect a fall and contact an urgent response agent.
 The Link app lets family members check activity, find your loved one’s location, receive emergency alerts, check the device’s battery power, and more.
-Available at GreatCall.com – $49.99 for the device. $14.99 monthly plan and activation.
+Available at GreatCall.com – $49.99 for the device.
+Plans start at $24.99 per month.

 Bonus: Technology in Senior Living Communities

 Senior living communities are taking advantage of technology to make life safer and better for residents.
-The American Senior Housing Association (ASHA) did a survey in 2016, and found that communities are upgrading their technology in everything from better Wi-Fi, resident communication tools and integrated fitness systems, to resident monitoring, emergency response and even fall detection.
+A 2016 survey conducted by the American Senior Housing Association (ASHA) found that communities are upgrading their technology in everything from better Wi-Fi, resident communication tools and integrated fitness systems, to resident monitoring, emergency response and even fall detection.